Skip to main content

 Highlights:

-2. Use teardrop pads to increase the structural integrity of narrow traces (<20 mil).
+• Use teardrop pads to increase the structural integrity of traces less than 20 mil wide.

-3. Ensure the ring width meets or exceeds the manufacturer’s minimum requirements to prevent tangency or breakouts.
+• Ensure the annular ring width meets or exceeds the manufacturer’s minimum requirements to prevent tangency or breakouts.

-In this article, you’ll learn the importance of annular rings, and how to calculate accurate ring size to avoid common issues such as tangency and breakout.
+In this article, you’ll learn the importance of annular rings and how to calculate an accurate ring size to avoid common issues such as tangency and breakout.

 What is an annular ring?